UI Medical Marketing

 Before, the focus was on treating the condition, without taking a person’s contextual situation and individuality into consideration.
 Now, by implementing patient-centered care, you engage your patients, get to know them, and work with them.

 This, of course, starts before any patient even walks through your door.
 To increase your patients, you must focus on who is most likely to match up with your practice.
+Knowing who your patients help you tailor your message to them.
+You know how to reach your specific audience.

 Branding Your Practice